gokulkrishna98/DeepRL_proj_website/README.md

     ![](./images/gen_replay_TD(10)_500_total.png)
     ![](./images/gen_replay_TD(10)_500_value.png)
     ![](./images/gen_replay_TD(10)_500_reward.png)
-    In this experiment, we changed TD(0) with TD(10) algorithm, keeping the number of seed steps same as before, viz 500.
+    <br/>In this experiment, we changed TD(0) with TD(10) algorithm, keeping the number of seed steps same as before, viz 500.
 We noticed significantly better performance than TD(0).
 If we look at the losses, these are significantly lower by a factor of 1000.
 But we still see the losses are not converging.
     <br/>But we do see that the eval rewards have a better increasing trend here, and it actually achieves >-200 rewards when compared to previous experiment where rewards were lower than -600.
     <br/>If we look at the video, we see there is similar trend as the previous experiment.
 It learns to hover but doesn't learn how to land and get a net positive reward.
 We suspect that, even though we have made value loss better and more convergent by using a more stringent TD(10) algorithm, but the problem with the replay buffer still persists, and model doesn't get trained on later stages of the episode.